Prestigious Swimming & Diving Coaching Award Returns to Michigan

 Men's Swimming & Diving to Open Season with Wisconsin Dual

-Rick Bishop concluded his first year on the Michigan swimming coaching staff, serving as the associate head coach for the women's swimming and diving team.
+Rick Bishop wrapped up his second season on the Michigan swimming coaching staff, serving as the associate head coach for the women's swimming and diving team.
 In his tenure, Bishop has been instrumental in helping rebuild the women's program, culminating in a Big Ten title and top-10 national finish in 2016.

 Prior to coming to Michigan, Bishop spent the last four years with USA Swimming.
 Bishop's role with USA Swimming had expanded every year since his arrival in Colorado Springs in 2008, including serving as a sport performance consultant for the Club Development arm of USA Swimming for two years before moving on to the national team in 2010.
 There, Bishop was performance support manager for one year (2010-11), managing the national team performance staff at the 2010 Short Course World Championships in Dubai.
 Most recently, Bishop was Manager of Coach Services and Education (2011-2012), where he was responsible for choosing the 2013 World University Games team, as well as coordinating participation efforts for Team USA at the upcoming FINA World Cup.